Center for Whale Research PEOPLE

 Hanna grew up on the west coast of Sweden but made Victoria, British Columbia her home shortly after finishing high school.
 Her passion for whales has been with her since a very young age.
 A lot of her time is now dedicated to assisting her husband Mark in locating and cataloging the killer whales in the San Juan Island/Southern Vancouver Island area.
 Hanna is Operations Supervisor at Prince of Whales Whale Watching and has been in the whale watching industry since 2011.

-Michael has worked in research and education around the southern residents since 2012 and received his Bachelor’s degree in biology from Reed College in 2016 after completing a thesis on the social structure of Southern Resident killer whales.
-Michael is currently a Ph.D. student at the University of Exeter, where his work centers around the evolutionary and conservation consequences of killer whale social structure.
-His work centers around developing statistical methods for analyzing social structure using the CWR’s long-term dataset, as well as gaining new insights into killer whale behavior using footage from unmanned aerial systems.
+Michael has worked in research and education around the Southern Residents since 2012 and received his Bachelor's degree in biology from Reed College in 2016 after completing a thesis on Southern Resident killer whales' social structure.
+He completed his Ph.D. at the University of Exeter in 2020.
+His current work centers around developing statistical methods for analyzing killer whale social structures using CWR's long-term dataset and gaining new insights into killer whale behavior using footage from unmanned aerial systems.

 The Rest of the TEAM